-Alliteration is defined as a repetition of the first sound or sounds in two or more words that follow each other in succession.
-These words may be adjacent or may be separated by a word or even a few words.
-A simple example is “Betty had a baby boy.”
+Before jumping into alliteration in Romeo and Juliet examples, it can be helpful to look at what alliteration is.
+Alliteration is defined as the repetition of the first consonant sound or sounds in two or more words that follow each other in succession.
+These words may be immediately adjacent or separated by a few words.
+A simple example is:

 Alliteration in Romeo and Juliet

 In each of the quotes, know that, if Shakespeare is employing this tool, it's because he had something to say.
 Ready to see how a master of figurative language does it?

 This is an example of alliteration with the letters "f" and "l."
 The line starts the second quatrain of the play's prologue (which is also a sonnet) and is used to strike a notable change in subject from the feud between the two families to the fatal alliance between their children.

 "From forth the fatal loins of these two foes

 A pair of star-cross'd lovers take their life;"